ayahmeftah/2048-game/README.md

-# 🔢🎮 2048 Game
+# 🔢🎮 2048 Game - Project 1

+## Introdunstion
-**2048** is a classic single-player puzzle game where the player combines numbered tiles by sliding them in four directions (up, down, left, right) to reach the elusive **2048 tile**.
+I was tasked to create an MVP functionality game for Project 1 of 'Front End Development' Unit at General Assembly. **2048** is a classic single-player puzzle game where the player combines numbered tiles by sliding them in four directions (up, down, left, right) to reach the **2048 tile**.
 Each move merges tiles with the same number, doubling their value and increasing the challenge as the board fills up.

-I chose to recreate the 2048 game because I’ve always loved how simple yet addictive it is.
+I chose to create the 2048 game because I’ve always loved how simple yet addictive it is.
 It also seemed like a fun challenge to implement using JavaScript, especially handling the tile merging logic and game-over conditions.

 Here’s a preview of the game in action: